davidjbuchanan/MS4-LiveStrong/README.md

         - Click 'Webhooks' then 'Add endpoint'
         - Enter Endpoint URL: e.g. 'https://live-strong.herokuapp.com/checkout/wh/'
         - Select 'receive all events' and then click 'Add Endpoint'
-        - collect the 'Signing secret' and add it to the config. vars. (as you did previously in the section above) under a name of 'STRIPE_WH_SECRET'.
+        - collect the 'Signing secret' and add it to the config var. (as you did previously in the section above) under a name of 'STRIPE_WH_SECRET'.
 Note: this will be a different key to the one used in the local site.

 The site is now deployed and anyone on the internet can browse products, create a profile, and even check out using a test credit card number.
 If a user makes a purchase there order is created in the django admin.
 And if they authenticate their login their order will be attached to their profile and displayed in their order history.

-11. Linking emails to site using Gmail:
+10. Linking emails to site using Gmail:
     - Goto 'settings'; then 'Accounts and Imports'; then 'Other Google Accounts Settings'; and then 'security' to access the security page:
         - Then go into 2-step verification and complete the steps.
 Once complete return to the security page.
         - Then go into App passwords and from the 2 dropdown menus 'select app' 'select device' choose *mail* and *other* and call it Django.
             - obtain a 16 digit code
-    - Go to the Heroku app's settings and generate two new config. vars.
+    - Go to the Heroku app's settings and generate two new config vars
         - EMAIL_HOST_PASS
         - EMAIL_HOST_USER
         - the values for these will be the 16 digit code and the Gmail email address used to set up the verification.